 Ballet 5:8’s repertoire consists of a mix of classical, contemporary and neoclassical works, encompassing both abstract and narrative styles.
-Some of our ballets work great in church settings and are created with a Christian audience in mind.
-Other pieces in our repertoire were created with a wider audience in mind and a more conversational intention.
-Summary information on each work is included below.
+The information below is pertaining to the 2014-2015 Season.
 Please see our booking information page if you are interested in hosting a performance.